 Privacy is becoming increasingly important as more businesses move online.
 Last year, the European Union’s General Data Protection Regulation (GDPR) went into effect, but it’s not only European businesses that need to comply with this regulation.
-U.S. companies also need to pay attention to GDPR, especially if your business website gets traffic from European countries.
+U.S. companies need to pay attention to GDPR as well, especially if your business website gets traffic from European countries.

 It’s one of the biggest privacy laws to have gone into effect in the past two decades, and it gives people more control over their personal data, which is defined as any information related to someone, including their: